 Over the years I have explored a variety of subjects and used different methods and materials to illustrate my ideas.
 It has been an experimental process to determine my path.
 I've found that using still life as a platform is the best way to express myself.
 Realism is my preference for illustrating those ideas.

 Western subjects have become my focus.
-This coincides with family research for the past eight years, which has put me back in touch with my roots.
+This coincides with family research which has put me back in touch with my roots.
 I was born in Colorado and grew up in both New Mexico and Texas.
 Those formative years filled me with a love for the West, and helped to shape my vision.
 There is honesty to it, and being from early pioneer families legitimizes my involvement.
 These are the places where stories originated and where the ruins remain.
 I continually return to these places to feel inspired and rejuvenated.
 Adding to that resource is a library of books and movies that have influenced me personally, and our culture as a whole.